The reason for the Crimean War. Crimean War

 During the classes.

-I.Interview with students. (slide 2)
+I.Conversation with students. (slide 2)

-Remember what the Eastern question is?
+Remember what the Eastern Question is?

 II.
 New material.

-Today in the lesson, in the process of work, we have to learn the goals of the parties and the mechanism for unleashing the Crimean War, the balance of forces and the course of hostilities, get acquainted with the significance of the technical and economic potential of Russia in the war, find out the consequences of the Crimean War for Russia and its further development .
+Today in the lesson, in the process of work, we will have to learn the goals of the parties and the mechanism for unleashing the Crimean War, the balance of forces and the course of military operations, get acquainted with the significance of the technical and economic potential of Russia in the war, find out the consequences of the Crimean War for Russia and its further development .

-Students work with the textbook item 14, pp. 84-85 and fill out the table. (slide 6)
+Students work with the textbook, paragraph 14, pp. 84-85 and fill out the table. (slide 6)

-Students are given cards, from which they must make blocks, based on the presence of statements written on the cards.
+Students are given cards from which they must make blocks based on the presence of statements written on the cards.
 Correctly assembled puzzles should depict one of the moments of the Crimean War.
 At the end of the lesson, students determine which event of the Crimean War is depicted on their puzzles.

 4. Crimean War 1853-1856

-• Sinop battle November 1853
+• Battle of Sinop November 1853

-Students read the text "The battle of Sinop" and name the reasons for the victory of the Russians and the defeat of the Turks in the battle of Sinop. ( slides 10-12)
+Students read the text “The Battle of Sinop” and name the reasons for the victory of the Russians and the defeat of the Turks in the Battle of Sinop. ( slides 10-12)

-Sinopthe battle
+Sinopskythe battle

-At dawn on November 18 (30), 1853, the Russian squadron turned out to be fifteen kilometers from the Sinop raid<...>
+At dawn on November 18 (30), 1853, the Russian squadron found itself fifteen kilometers from the Sinop roadstead<...>

 On November 23, after a stormy passage through the Black Sea, Nakhimov’s squadron landed in Sevastopol.